It's all In the (Exponential) Family: An Equivalence between Maximum Likelihood Estimation and Control Variates for Sketching Algorithms: PROOFS

-and differentiate both sides with respect to $\eta_i$.
-The derivative can be taken under the integral as the dominated convergence properties hold for exponential families.
-A proof of this can be found in Section 2.3. of \cite{keener2010theoretical}.
-Equation \eqref{diff_both_sides_mean} leads to
+Assume that $\vec{\eta}$ is in the interior of the natural parameter space.
+Then the derivative can be taken under the integral as the dominated convergence properties hold for exponential families.
+A proof of this can be found in Section 2.3 of \cite{keener2010theoretical}.
+Differentiating Equation~\eqref{diff_both_sides_mean} with respect to $\eta_i$ gives

-which gives the definition of the mean of $y_i$.
-The derivative can be taken again on both sides of Equation \eqref{diff_next_for_var} with respect to $\eta_i$ to get